department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-topline-summary.md

 **Alerts page**

-- All users easily understood what the Alerts page was
+- All users easily understood what the alerts page was for
-- Users were able to understand how to take action on an alert (links inside of alerts)
+- Users were able to understand how to take action on an alert (eg links inside of alerts)
 - Users easily understood and wanted alerts to be ordered chronologically
 - Most users wanted an archive of alerts at least 1 year back (somewhere to see all past alerts)
 - Users mentioned wanting a dashboard AND a centralized place for alerts